hemant7420/ClassReminder/README.md

 Requirement Analysis – (User Requirements)
 1. Registration
-	•User will be able to sign up for the application •User will need to provide his/her name, Student ID no., email address, password and courses he have enrolled.
+	-User will be able to sign up for the application -User will need to provide his/her name, Student ID no., email address, password and courses he have enrolled.

 2. Login
-	•User will be able to login using email or Student ID no.
+	-User will be able to login using email or Student ID no.

 3. Classes
-	•User must be able to see the class information he has been enrolled.
+	-User must be able to see the class information he has been enrolled.
 Information includes the class description, time, days and the professor name.

 4. Reminder
-	•Reminder for the class must be set to remind the user about their class as before 1 hour.
+	-Reminder for the class must be set to remind the user about their class as before 1 hour.